wiscsims/line_profile/README.md

 A marker on the profile line indicating the location of the data in the plot. `Default: Off`.

+### Save Plot

+Plots can be saved as raster or vector file with various format (jpg, png, pdf, svg).

 ## Options

 You can export data and profile line, and import profile line